-RestrictionsMixing simple host variables with host arrays in the SET or WHERE clause of an UPDATE statement is not allowed.
+Restrictions: Mixing simple host variables with host arrays in the SET or WHERE clause of an UPDATE statement is not allowed.
 If any of the host variables is an array, all must be arrays.
 Furthermore, if you use a host array in the SET clause, you must use one in the WHERE clause.
 However, their dimensions and datatypes need not match.

 You cannot use host arrays with the CURRENT OF clause in an UPDATE statement.
-For an alternative, see "Mimicking CURRENT OF" on page 9 - 13.
+For an alternative, refer to Mimicking the CURRENT OF Clause.

-Table 9 - 2 shows which uses of host arrays are valid in an UPDATE statement:
+Table 9-2 shows which uses of host arrays are valid in an UPDATE statement: